Topological properties of positively curved manifolds with symmetry: Proof of Theorem

-In this section, we state Theorem \ref{LogAssumptionPLUS}, which is the most general version of Theorem \ref{LogAssumption} we can prove.
-We then state Lemma \ref{LogAssumptionLEMMA} and show how to derive Theorem \ref{LogAssumption} from these results.
-Finally, we comment on the quality of the approximation provided by Theorem \ref{LogAssumption}, illustrate the result graphically, and prove Lemma \ref{LogAssumptionLEMMA}.
-The proof of Theorem \ref{LogAssumptionPLUS} is postponed until Section \ref{prfPLUS}.
+We first state Theorem \ref{LogAssumptionPLUS}, which is the most general version of Theorem \ref{LogAssumption} we can prove.
+It provides an upper bound on the Euler characteristic of the form $\chi(M) \leq f_0(n)$.
+We then deduce Theorem \ref{LogAssumption} from Theorem \ref{LogAssumptionPLUS} by proving the estimate $f_0(n) < 2^{3(\log_2 n)^2}$.
+The heart of this section is the proof of Theorem \ref{LogAssumptionPLUS}.
+At the end of the section, we comment on the quality of the approximation provided by Theorem \ref{LogAssumption} and illustrate the result graphically.

-In order to state Theorem \ref{LogAssumptionPLUS}, we require two definitions: Set
+In order to state Theorem \ref{LogAssumptionPLUS}, we require two definitions.
+Set

 for $n>0$, set $f_0(n) = \frac{n}{2} + 1$ for $n\leq 52$, and define $f_0(n)$ for $n\geq 54$ by the recursive formula

 \begin{theo} Let $M^n$ be a connected, closed, even-dimensional Riemannian manifold with positive sectional curvature.
 If a torus $T$ of dimension at least $\log_{4/3}(n)$ acts effectively and isometrically on $M$, then \end{theo}